Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Quivers

-Conversely, each matrix above supports a twisted graded Calabi-Yau algebra whose Nayakama automorphism restricts to \eqref{eq.3cycle} on $Q_0$, except possibly the one marked by $^*$. \end{theorem} \begin{proof} By Lemma \ref{lem.3cycle2}, it suffices to produce an algebra in each case with the corresponding adjacency matrix.
+Conversely, each is the adjacency matrix of a quiver that supports a twisted graded Calabi--Yau algebra whose Nakayama automorphism restricts to \eqref{eq.3cycle} on $Q_0$, except possibly the one marked by $^*$. \end{theorem} \begin{proof} By Lemma \ref{lem.3cycle2}, it suffices to produce an algebra in each case with the corresponding adjacency matrix.
 The second case was outlined in Example \ref{ex.twist}.

 For the first case, let $A=R\#\kk(C_2 \times C_2)$ be the algebra constructed in Example \ref{ex.mckay2}.
 Recall that $A$ has type $(M,I,3)$ where $M$ is the last matrix in the list above.
 Let $\tau$ be the automorphism of $C_2 \times C_2$ given by $g \mapsto h \mapsto gh \mapsto g$.
 This extends to an automorphism of the skew group ring $A$ by the map $x \mapsto z \mapsto y \mapsto x$.
 The permutation matrix corresponding to $\tau$ is